Ketul654/kafka-streams/README.md

 ## About

-This application has samples for different kafka stream operations like :
+This application has samples for different kafka stream operations/concepts like :

 * Filter/FilterNot
 * Map/MapValues